frequency-chain/docs/pages/Networks/index.md

 ## Frequency Rococo Testnet

-Frequency Rococo is used as a testnet for those building on
+Frequency Rococo is a testnet for those building new applications on Frequency.

 |  |  |
 | --- | --- |